-- Breathlessness caused by fluid build-up around the lungs is the most common symptom of pleural mesothelioma.
-It can usually be controlled with surgery - either a type of keyhole surgery called video-assisted thoracoscopic surgery (VATS) or a type of open surgery called thoracotomy. - Breathlessness caused by fluid build-up in the abdomen is a common symptom of peritoneal mesothelioma.
-It can be controlled with an indwelling peritoneal catheter or heated chemotherapy (HIPEC). - Simple ways to improve breathlessness at home include using a fan, leaning forward on a table over a pillow or sleeping in a recliner chair.
+Overview Most people have treatment to control the symptoms of mesothelioma and improve their quality of life.
+Breathlessness Breathlessness caused by fluid build-up around the lungs is the most common symptom of pleural mesothelioma.
+It can usually be controlled with surgery - either a type of keyhole surgery called video-assisted thoracoscopic surgery (VATS) or a type of open surgery called thoracotomy.
+Breathlessness caused by fluid build-up in the abdomen is a common symptom of peritoneal mesothelioma.
+It can be controlled with an indwelling peritoneal catheter or heated chemotherapy (HIPEC).
+Simple ways to improve breathlessness at home include using a fan, leaning forward on a table over a pillow or sleeping in a recliner chair.
+Other symptoms Manage fatigue by setting small goals for the day, and resting before you get too tired.
+Strong pain is often treated with opioid-based drugs such as morphine.
+In some cases, chemotherapy, immunotherapy, radiation therapy or surgery can be used to manage pain.
+Try to drink plenty of fluids and eat fresh fruit and vegetables to ease constipation.
+Palliative treatment helps to improve a person's quality of life by managing symptoms.

-Other symptoms

-- Manage fatigue by setting small goals for the day, and resting before you get too tired. - Strong pain is often treated with opioid-based drugs such as morphine.
-In some cases, chemotherapy, immunotherapy, radiation therapy or surgery can be used to manage pain. - Try to drink plenty of fluids and eat fresh fruit and vegetables to ease constipation. - Palliative treatment helps to improve a person's quality of life by managing symptoms.
 It's best to start palliative treatment early.